hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/finish.md

 ## Lessons Learned ##

-With these steps you have learned:
+With these steps you have learned how to:

-- Install a container registry onto Kubernetes
+- install a container registry onto Kubernetes
-- Build and run a simple Java application
+- build and run a simple Java application
-- Build and run the same application with a container
+- build and run the same application with a container
-- Introduce multi-stage container building
+- use multi-stage technique for building containers
-- Leveraging Java 9+ modularity with JLink
+- leverage Java 9+ modularity with JLink
-- Compiling Java to a native binary and run it from a container
+- compile Java to a native binary and run it from a container
-- Introduce GraalVM
+- start using GraalVM

 ## References ##